redtexts/texts/smith_2001_hegel_marx_enlightenment.md

 title: "Hegel, Marx and the Enlightenment"
 author: Smith, Cyril
 date: 2001
 description: Smith elaborates on the humanist conception of Marxism, and it's historical background over Hegel, the enlightenment movement and the medieval scholastics.
-This text is based on the [MIA](https://www.marxists.org/reference/archive/smith-cyril/works/articles/interim.htm), which reminds the reader that some of the ideas "remain half-baked".
+This text is based on the [MIA version](https://www.marxists.org/reference/archive/smith-cyril/works/articles/interim.htm), which reminds the reader that some of the ideas "remain half-baked".
 ...

 1. Marx's work centres on the notion of true humanity as